Han Eui-kwon

-Han Eui-kwon (Korean: 한의권; born 30 June 1994) is a South Korean footballer who plays as a forward for Fagiano Okayama in J2 League.
+Han Eui-kwon (Korean: 한의권; born 30 June 1994) is a South Korean professional footballer who plays as a forward for Maltese Premier League club Balzan.

 Club career

 Han was selected by Gyeongnam FC in the 2014 K League Draft.
 He moved to Daejeon Citizen in July 2015.

 In 2021, he moved to Seoul E-Land FC.

-After the 2021 season, as the contract with Seoul E-Land FC was over, he joined Fagiano Okayama of J2 League.
+After the 2021 season, as the contract with Seoul E-Land FC was over, he joined Fagiano Okayama in the J2 League.

+On 11 January 2024, Han joined Maltese Premier League club Balzan on a free transfer.